SelfKeyFoundation/Marketplaces/README.md

 _You might be able to build a marketplace on our technology.

 **Get Involved**
-Get involved by joining our Telegram: @selfkey or visit our ideas portal with an Idea at https://idea.Selfkey.org
+Get involved by joining our Telegram: http://t.me/selfkeyfoundation or visit our ideas portal with an Idea at https://idea.Selfkey.org